UnrealIOS/.github/profile/README.md

 ## [CASE-1] Other CASE Catalogues

+Generation must be triggered manually to prevent accidental generation of malware

  - CASE-1: Imagined marketing CASE features catalogue
  - CASE-2: All Linkable Code
  - CASE-3: All Build Systems